joshboyan/weatherApp/README.md

  5. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.

-###NPM

- 1. Open your terminal and navigate to where you would like to download the package.
- `npm install minframe`

- 2. Change directories into the repo you just cloned.
- `cd minframe`

- 3. Install the node_module dependencies.
- `npm install`

- 4. Start up the automated build and open chrome with Live Reload.
- `gulp`

- 5. Open _components_ folder with your favorite text editor and create HTML markup in _layouts_ and _pages_, add your Sass styles to _scss_ and JavaScript to _js_.